markdown-extended/manifest/mde-manifest.md

     |    a pre formed content

+Following to indentation rules for blocks ([§§](#A6)), ALL lines of a pre-formatted block MUST be indented as this is the only rule to identify that kind of content.

 #### C.6.b.
 Fenced code blocks {#C6b}

 A "fenced" code block can be written surrounded a content between two lines of tildes `~`